marc-jones/phd_thesis/content/03_winter/02_global.md

 increases during the vernalization treatment.}\label{figure:3xx:tapsomleaf}
 \end{figure}

-Similarities to Westar were also observed in the SOM generated using the leaf transcriptomes from Tapidor, with two clusters having many genes mapped to them (Figure \ref{figure:3xx:tapsomleaf}).
-Cluster 25 exhibits an increase in expression during the vernalization treatment (Figure \ref{figure:3xx:tapsomleaf}), similarly to cluster 99 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
-Both clusters are enriched for GO terms linked to translation and protein biosynthesis, suggesting that the response to cold in the leaf requires the synthesis of novel cellular components.
-The other cluster with a large number of genes mapped to it in the Tapidor leaf SOM is cluster 59, which exhibits a slight increase in expression post-cold and a large increase at the final time point (Figure \ref{figure:3xx:tapsomleaf}).
-This is a similar expression trace to that exhibited by cluster 19 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
-The GO terms enriched in these two clusters relate to responding to cell stress, ageing and cell death.
-As with the apex, therefore, it seems that a requirement for cold delays the expression of genes that are expressed later in development but does not affect genes expressed as a result of the cold treatment.

 In order to compare transcriptional responses between tissues, comparisons between the apex and leaf SOMs were made.
 By comparing expression differences between the tissues in both varieties, it allows for differences that are biologically relevant, and not the result of biological noise, to be highlighted.